-Rehab of the original hospital building (Building 6) into 34 apartment units.
-There will be 11 studio rental apartments, 18 one-bedroom rental apartments and 10 two-bedroom rental apartments.
+Rehab of the original hospital building (Building 6) into 34 apartment units with no net increase in footprint.
+There will be 6 studio rental apartments, 18 one-bedroom rental apartments and 10 twobedroom rental apartments.
 Seven apartments will be designated as affordable.
 All affordable units would be in the first building done and available from the outset and indistinguishable from the market rate apartments in fit, finish and location within the building.
-Three of the affordable units will be studios, three will be 1 bedroom and one will be 2 bedroom.
-We will abide by whatever term the board promulgates for the affordable duration but no Maine municipality has a restriction of more than 30 years.
+Three of the affordable units will be studios, three will be 1 bedroom and one will be a 2 bedroom.
+We will abide by whatever term the board promulgates for the affordable duration, but no Maine municipality has a restriction of more than 30 years.
 There is a strong school of thought that an indefinite term is unenforceable which is why we have proposed a term of 25 years.

-The buffering from adjacent properties would be done in this phase as well as the driveway improvements.
-Parking lot lighting improvements on the western half of the site with shielding to maintain the dark sky would be done in this phase.
+The buffering from adjacent properties would be done in this phase as well as the driveway improvements on the Dresden Ave side of the site.
+Parking lot lighting improvements on the western half of the site with parking lot light shielding to maintain the dark sky would be done in this phase.
 The central garden will be done at this time adding to an 11% overall reduction in site impervious surface at the end of this phase.
-The building façade design and schematic layout is submitted with this application.
+The building façade design and schematic layout was submitted previously.
+Please advise if you need it again.